 Whether you’re going somewhere nearby or traveling to another state, there are chances that the wildlife and nature will differ to home.
 Ticks thrive in areas with a lot of woodlands, and mites and leeches might attack in marshy terrain.
 Think about what dangers could be hiding in the grass, and buy the appropriate protection and supplies for your pet, such as sprays or repellents.

 Check the weather forecast, too!
-If it’s extra hot, you’ll need to ensure you have enough water, for you and your dog!
+If it’s extra hot, you’ll need to ensure you have enough water, for you and your senior dog!
 Dehydration and overheating can be extremely dangerous.
 Or, if it’s too cold, your senior dog might struggle to enjoy the adventure, because cold weather exasperates the pain of joint conditions.
 We will discuss the issue of joint-related conditions later on.

 Senior dogs, like humans, may experience deterioration in their health and fitness.
 It’s natural!
 But as pet parents, it can be hard to remember that.
 As puppies, they run and jump around whenever they get the opportunity.
 As they get older, it’s difficult to act that way.